nikdata/ialiquor/README.md

 ## Usage

-The {ialiquor} package provides a monthly summary (from January 2015 onward) of the alcohol (class E) sales in the State of Iowa.
+The {ialiquor} package provides a monthly summary (from January 2015 to October 2020) of the alcohol (class E) sales in the State of Iowa.
 Several attributes are available in the dataset such as county, county population, the type (derived by me) of alcohol, the category of the alcohol (as defined by the State of Iowa).
 Furthermore, numerical summaries are available for cost, revenue, bottles sold, and volume.